-You may have seen this picture of me and the baby on the Contributors Page of this month’s O Magazine, which is on newsstands now.
+You may have seen this picture of me and the baby on the Contributors Page of this month’s O, The Oprah Magazine, which is on newsstands now.

-Here are some interesting factoids from the book that didn’t make it into the article:
+Interesting factoids about your smile that didn’t make it into the article:

 Mona Lisa wasn’t just smiling: Scientists are developing computer programs to codify facial expressions with numerical values in order to really understand how the face shows emotion. (“We seldom have a single expression on our faces at one time,” LaFrance explained to me.
 “I can smile at you but feel a bit put out too.
 My inner brows might be lowered and narrowed.”)
 In 2008 a team of Dutch and American researchers decided to test their Facial Action Coding System by analyzing Mona Lisa’s smile.
 They examined her eyebrows, eyelids, cheeks, and mouth corners and found that she was 83 percent happy, 9 percent disgusted, 6 percent fearful, and 2 percent angry.
 No wonder da Vinci’s painting has intrigued art historians for over four centuries.